Carol Cram in front of the National Gallery of Canada

 National Gallery of Canada: Best Bets for the Artsy Traveler

-Every time I visit Ottawa, I take the opportunity to check out the National Gallery.
 It is truly a national treasure, and one of the reasons why I was very pleased when my niece told me they were moving to Ottawa with their family a few years ago.
-Now I have an excuse to visit Ottawa more often, which means I can spend more time at the National Gallery!

-In this post, I share my top 20 favorite pieces.
+To help you enjoy this wonderful gallery, I’ve put together a list of my 20 favorite pieces.
 These are just the tip of the iceberg, chosen from room after glorious room of masterpieces in the Canadian collection.
-When you go, you’ll find many more pieces to marvel at.

 Overview

-The National Gallery of Canada is an excellent museum both inside and out.
-Outside, the striking glass structure built in 1988 echoes the shape of the library on Parliament Hill that it overlooks.
 Inside is a comprehensive collection of the best of the best of Canadian painting, particularly the Group of Seven and some notable moderns.

 I visited the National Gallery of Canada with my daughter on a brilliant blue-sky day in early February after checking out Winterlude, eating my very first sugar shack maple-syrup lollilop (so delicious), and strolling past Parliament Hill (rated the #1 attraction in Ottawa on Trip Advisor!)